 The SCRA Board consists of seven members.
-Four members are appointed by the Cobb County Board of Commissioners and will serve four-year terms.
-The remaining three members are appointed by representatives of the Cobb County Delegation to the Georgia General Assembly whose districts are entirely or in-part located in the SCRA’s physical jurisdiction, and will serve four-year terms (except the initial three Delegation appointees, who will serve one, two and three-year terms, respectively).
+Four members are appointed by the Cobb County Board of Commissioners to serve four-year terms.
+The remaining three members are appointed by representatives of the Cobb County Delegation to the Georgia General Assembly whose districts are entirely or in-part located in the SCRA’s physical jurisdiction, and will serve four-year terms.

 The SCRA Board

-Doug resides in the City of Smyrna with his wife Della and his two daughters.
-He is a member of the Cobb Chamber of Commerce, Smyrna First United Methodist Church, and Cobb County Democratic Party.
+Dr. Wyche currently resides in Mableton with her husband Timothy Wyche and their five daughters.
+She is a member of the Cobb Chamber of Commerce and the Cobb County Democratic Party.

 Board Member, Edrick Harris